sanderson/nanobox-phoenix-bootstrap/README.md

 Once the project is bootstrapped, building it out is really simple.

 ### Development
-To fire up the app's dev environment and drop into a console in the evnironment, just run:
+To fire up the app's dev environment and drop into a console in the environment, just run:

 ```bash
 nanobox run